swcarpentry/r-novice-gapminder/_episodes/04-data-structures-part1.md

 ~~~
-[1] NA NA NA NA NA
+[1] NA NA NA NA
 ~~~
 {: .output}

 What happened?
 When R reads a csv into one of these tables, it insists that everything in a column be the same basic type; if it can't understand *everything* in the column as a double, then *nobody* in the column gets to be a double.
 The table that R loaded our cats data into is something called a *data.frame*, and it is our first example of something called a *data structure* - that is, a structure which R knows how to build out of the basic data types.

 We can see that it is a *data.frame* by calling the `class` function on it: